aditisampathkumar/inventory-automation-dissertation/README.md

 - **Dissertation.pdf**: The full text of the dissertation.
 - **LICENSE**: Terms of use and distribution.
 - **Citation Information**: Information on how to cite this work (see below).
+- **Dissertation PDF**: A final draft of my dissertation, available in PDF format.

 ## Citation
 If referencing this work, please use the following citation: